ikvasnica/phpstan-clean-test/README.md

 ### `UnitExtendsFromTestCaseRule`

 This rule forces you to extend only from allowed classes in unit tests (default: `PHPUnit\Framework\TestCase`).

+**Why:**
-It prevents developers i.e. from using a dependency injection container in unit tests (`$this->getContainer()`) and other tools from integration/functional tests.
+1. It prevents developers i.e. from using a dependency injection container in unit tests (`$this->getContainer()`) and other tools from integration/functional tests.
+2. You should extend only from a class when a child class satisfies the "is a" relationship.
+That said, if you need only a subset of a parent's functionality, you should use composition over inheritance (i.e. by traits or helpers).

 :x: